 - Responding to staff requests for time off work and away from campus.

-- Communicating with Conference Managers and all Conference Assistants to gather information concerning number of staff members needed for each University Conferences event.
+- Communicating with Conference Managers and all Conference Assistants to gather information concerning number of staff members needed for each Conference Services event.

 - Creating weekly on-call schedule for the Conference Assistants.